Report on Government Services 2023

 - days for patients who have not completed their period of care in a hospital are not included

-- identification in hospital as aged care patient type may not reflect a person’s eligibility for residential care services (this is determined by an ACAT assessment) or reliably reflect access issues for residential aged care from the acute care sector — data (utilising appropriate linked hospital separations and ACAT approvals) are not available at this time
+- identification in hospital as an aged care patient type may not reflect a person’s eligibility for residential care services (this is determined by an ACAT assessment) or reliably reflect access issues for residential aged care from the acute care sector — linked ACAT and hospital separations data are not available at this time

 - the diagnosis codes for aged care patient type may not be applied consistently across jurisdictions or over time

-Nationally in 2018, 34.0 per cent of older people who were living in households and in need of assistance, reported that their need was not fully met (figure 14.6a).
-The proportion was higher for those with a profound or severe disability (41.7 per cent) than for those without a disability (20.5 per cent) (table 14A.30).
+Nationally in 2018, 34.0 per cent of older people who were living in households and in need of assistance reported that their need was not fully met (figure 14.6a).
+The proportion was higher for older people with a profound or severe disability (41.7 per cent) than for older people without a disability (20.5 per cent) (table 14A.31).

-Nationally in 2019‑20, the rate of all hospital patient days used by patients waiting for residential aged care was 10.0 per 1000 patient days (figure 14.6b).
-Rates were lower for Aboriginal and Torres Strait Islander people compared to other Australians, but higher for people from lower compared to higher socioeconomic areas and for people in remote compared to non‑remote areas (table 14A.32).
-The proportion of separations for ‘aged care type’ patients5 waiting 35 days or longer was 9.5 per cent nationally in 2019‑20 (table 14A.31).
+Nationally in 2020‑21, the rate of all hospital patient days used by patients waiting for residential aged care was 9.2 per 1000 patient days (figure 14.6b).
+Rates were lower for Aboriginal and Torres Strait Islander people compared to other Australians, but higher for people from lower compared to higher socioeconomic areas and for people in remote compared to non‑remote areas (table 14A.33).
+The proportion of separations for ‘aged care type’ patients waiting 35 days or longer was 9.8 per cent nationally in 2020-21 (table 14A.32).

-‘Affordability’ is an indicator of governments’ objective to subsidise aged care services to make them affordable for those that need them.
+‘Affordability’ is an indicator of governments’ objective to subsidise aged care services to improve affordability for people who need them.

-‘Affordability’ is defined as the out‑of‑pocket costs for aged care services (after subsidies) as a proportion of disposable income.
+‘Affordability’ is defined as out‑of‑pocket costs for aged care services (after subsidies), as a proportion of disposable income.

 Low or decreasing out‑of‑pocket cost for aged care services as a proportion of disposable income represents more affordable aged care services and is desirable.